STRd6/stream/streamatorium.coffee.md

         output value += 1

 >     #! pipe
->     [1, 1, 1, 1, 1].map counter STDOUT
+>     [1, {}, 'a', [4], 0].map counter STDOUT

 ----

-Sum the atoms that flow through and output the current total each time an atom is received.
+An accumulator sums the atoms that flow through and outputs the current total each time an atom is received.

+This example sums the odd numbers to produce a list of squares.

     accumulator = (output) ->
       value = 0